 Lysine - indispensable for the immune system and growth

 For the formation of enzymes, for the immune system and for growth is Lysine probably the most important component.
 It is involved in many Proteins involved and therefore incredibly important for the human organism.
-As early as 1889, lysine was isolated from casein, a milk protein.
+Already in 1889 was Lysine isolated from casein, a milk protein.
 However, it was not until 1902 that the structure was clarified.

 Lysine cannot be produced by the human body itself, therefore it is an essential Amino acid.
 A sufficient amount can be absorbed with the daily diet, but there are areas in life that require an additional supply with supplements.
 In addition to the functions already mentioned, lysine continues to contribute to the formation of hormones and antibodies, supports collagen synthesis and bone health.